2021 Southeast Missouri State Redhawks football team

 The 2021 Southeast Missouri State Redhawks football team represented Southeast Missouri State University as a member of the Ohio Valley Conference (OVC) during the 2021 NCAA Division I FCS football season.
 Led by eighth-year head coach Tom Matukewicz, the Redhawks compiled an overall record of 4–7 with a mark of 4–2 in conference play, tying for second place in the OVC.
 Southeast Missouri State played home games at Houck Stadium in Cape Girardeau, Missouri.

-Previous season

-The Redhawks finished the 2020–21 season with 4–4 overall record and 4–3 in conference record to finish in fourth place in OVC.